Travel and the coronavirus pandemic: Everything you need to know - KEYT | KCOY

 Nonessential travel to the European Union has been banned for 30 days, the European Council announced Tuesday.
 Repatriation of EU citizens, “where necessary and possible,” will also be arranged, the council said.

-On Tuesday, the United Kingdom’s Foreign Office advised against all nonessential international travel for 30 days because travelers “now face widespread international border restrictions and lockdowns in various countries,” said UK Foreign Secretary Dominic Raab.
+The United Kingdom’s Foreign Office has advised against all nonessential international travel for 30 days because travelers “now face widespread international border restrictions and lockdowns in various countries,” UK Foreign Secretary Dominic Raab said on Tuesday.

 President Trump on Monday advised Americans to avoid groups of more than 10, to stay away from bars and restaurants and to avoid discretionary travel.